dabizi/remembweb/README.md

 A project similar to the Memrise app but with the possibility to create and save your own Q/A while on the web, with a simple add-on.

-Add-on to save data - Cross Browser Extension

-Confidential information should not be store : content isn't encrypted.
+Note : Confidential information should not be store : content isn't encrypted.

 First tutorial used :  https://developer.mozilla.org/fr/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension